wimpywarlord/Github_readme_template/README.md

 Creating a very informative and beautiful readme that explains in detail how to setup the project in our local machine along with this decoraion!

 # Master Tool
+This tool helps in making beautiful readme files quite easily.
 Use below tips and try using this editor [here.](https://stackedit.io/)

 # Example of good readme